Ogamon958/mva_hal_det/Readme.md

-- Dockerの環境構築
+- **Docker Environment Setup**
-    - Dockerfileがあるディレクトリ (/docker)で以下のコマンドを実行し，イメージを作成
+    - To build the image, run the following command in the directory where the Dockerfile is located (`/docker`):

         ```
         docker build -t tensorrt_jupyterlab .
         ```

-        - ライブラリを更新したい場合は，上記のコマンド実行前に/docker/requirements.txtを更新してください
+        - If you want to update the libraries, please modify `/docker/requirements.txt` before running the above command.

-    - そのあと，以下のコマンドを実行してコンテナを立てる
+    - Then, run the following command to start the container:

         ```
         docker run --name tensorrt --gpus all -p 8888:8888 \
           -v /path/to/home/directory/:/home/code/ \
           --shm-size=64g \
           -it tensorrt_jupyterlab
         ```

-        - 本コードではjupyter notebookを使用します
+        - This code uses Jupyter Notebook.
-        - /path/to/home/directoryの箇所には，マウントするディレクトリのフルパス（例えば/home/ogasa/hallucination/code_ja）などを入れてください
+        - Replace `/path/to/home/directory/` with the full path of the directory you want to mount (e.g., `/home/user/hallucination/code_ja`).
-        - --name tensorrtの箇所はコンテナ名になるので適宜変更してください
+        - The `--name tensorrt` part is the container name; change it as needed.
-        - —gpus gpuどれ使うか
+        - Use `--gpus` to specify which GPUs to use.
-        - port 8888が使用されている場合も変更してください
+        - If port 8888 is already in use, please change it.
-        - 本コードのcode/dataには大規模サイズ（数100GB程度）のファイルが含まれることがあります．
+        - The `code/data` directory in this project may include large files (hundreds of GB).
-            - メインのドライブに保存して容量が足りなくなる恐れがある場合は，以下のことを実行してください
+            - If storing such files on the main drive may cause space issues, follow these steps:

-                1. dataのディレクトリを大規模なドライブにコピーする
+                1. Copy the `data` directory to a large-capacity drive.
-                2. コピーしたディレクトリに対してマウントするようにする
+                2. Mount the copied directory using the command below:

                     ```
                     docker run --name tensorrt --gpus all -p 8888:8888 \
                       -v /path/to/home/directory/:/home/code/ \